 Night Liminal is different.
-Lasting a little under forty minutes, the work is a stark contrast to these intense noisescapes, signalling both a return to & a reclamation of my æsthetic roots, embracing the quietude of ambient music.
-For the first time, the material is gentle, soft-edged & peaceful—even relaxing.
-That, at least, is its first impression; but the work’s inspiration is more subtle & ambivalent than that.
+Lasting a little under forty minutes, the work is a stark contrast to these intense noisescapes, signalling both a return to and a reclamation of my æsthetic roots, embracing the quietude of ambient music.
+For the first time, the material is gentle, soft-edged and peaceful—even relaxing.
+That, at least, is its first impression; but the work’s inspiration is more subtle and ambivalent than that.
 Night Liminal is partly inspired by the ancient monastic service of Compline, which takes place as day is ending.
-Both the service & its setting confront head-on the perils heralded by twilight.
+Both the service and its setting confront head-on the perils heralded by twilight.

-Being in a sacred space at dusk is a profound & paradoxical experience, comforting yet unsettling.
-One is caught between light & darkness, between the vast expanse of tradition & the contemporary mystery of the moment.
-The night can be a dangerous & uncharted place; my hope is that this music can become an integral part of the gloaming, teasing out & resonating with both its delights & its uncertainties in a gentle act of provocation & peace.
+Being in a sacred space at dusk is a profound and paradoxical experience, comforting yet unsettling.
+One is caught between light and darkness, between the vast expanse of tradition and the contemporary mystery of the moment.
+The night can be a dangerous and uncharted place; my hope is that this music can become an integral part of the gloaming, teasing out and resonating with both its delights and its uncertainties in a gentle act of provocation and peace.

-Provocation may seem incongruous in the context of ambient music, but Night Liminal’s soft, slow-moving textures echo this; warm & melodic, sometimes dark & disquieting, they afford the listener a dual experience of rest & reflection.
+Provocation may seem incongruous in the context of ambient music, but Night Liminal’s soft, slow-moving textures echo this; warm and melodic, sometimes dark and disquieting, they afford the listener a dual experience of rest and reflection.

 Night Liminal is dedicated to the memory of Jehan Alain.

-As usual, the CD is a limited edition of 50 numbered copies.
-Below are three excerpts taken from throughout the piece; to order a copy, go here.
+As usual, the CD is a limited edition of 50 numbered copies; to order a copy, go here.